 Students will be assigned to a business entity according to their vocational objectives in order to gain practical hands-on experience.
 They will be under the direction of an academic and work-site manager/supervisor who will coordinate their activities.

 Chemistry

-CH 203 Fundamentals of General, Organic, and Biological Chemistry I
+CH 203 ~Fundamentals of Chemistry

-Prerequisite: EN 090, EN 099, MT 090, and MT 096 or minimum acceptable test scores for placement in college-level English and math.
-A Laboratory Course: 3 hours lecture and 2 hours lab work each week.
+Prerequisite: MT 090 and MT 096 or minimum acceptable test scores for placement in college-level math or MT 121A, or MT 123A, or MT 124A, or 128A.